Training Needed for Caregivers

 • I think family caregivers should be allowed to receive reimbursement by insurance as paid providers of care when they stay home to care for their family members.
 Many are physically harming themselves, trying to work and care for the family at the same time.

 • Hospitals and healthcare providers must immediately start to teach families and patients every time they meet with them.
 They need to tell them about everything.
 Tell the family about the patient’s condition, what risks to avoid, why those things are risks, and how they can help.
 Allow the family to be part of the team, indeed.
-In fact, the family should share the co-captain role with the patient and have an equal voice with the doctor in being heard.
+The family should share the co-captain role with the patient and have an equal voice with the doctor in being heard.

 This article originally appeared on Multiplesclerosis.Net by Health-Union, LLC and has been reposted with permission.